Byskov-Soft/jsonfile-db/README.md

 JSON file database for Deno implemented in Typescript.

 The code is based on [locallydb](https://github.com/btwael/locallydb).
-See original license in [LICENSE-locally-db](./LICENSE-locally-db).
+See original license: [LICENSE-locally-db](./LICENSE-locally-db).

 The purpose of the library is to provide a simple drop-in document (no-sql) database that can be used for low volume storage.